The 12 Hallmarks of Aging in Dogs, Explained

 Seek veterinary guidance sooner if you see limping that does not improve within a day, sudden swelling, fever, repeated vomiting/diarrhea, black or bloody stool, or a dog who cannot get comfortable.
 These can signal conditions where delaying care is the bigger risk than any supplement choice.
 Natural support is most effective when it complements, rather than competes with, a clear diagnosis.

-Start with the basics: consistent meal timing, fewer ultra-rich extras, and a treat strategy that does not quietly double daily calories.
-For dogs with skin or gut sensitivity, simplify ingredient variety for a few weeks so you can see what changes.
-If you switch foods, do it gradually to avoid gastrointestinal flare-ups that can look like “inflammation getting worse” when it is really a transition issue.
+Start with the basics: consistent meal timing, fewer ultra-rich extras, and a treat strategy that doesn't quietly double daily calories.
+For a dog with skin or gut sensitivity, simplify ingredient variety for a few weeks so changes are visible, and transition any new food gradually to avoid a flare that's really just a switch.
+If you cook at home or use toppers, treat it as a formulation problem — work with your veterinarian or a veterinary nutritionist to avoid gaps and excesses rather than guessing.

 Omega-3s for Dogs: a Practical, Quality-first Way to Start